learningtapestry/learning-tapestry-developer-test/README.md

 - Read this README carefully and come up with a plan to finish it as best as you can.
 - Use simple frameworks instead of complicated ones.
 - Ask us if you're unsure about something.
 - Don't submit your project without tests.
-You probably won't have time to test everything, so choose what to test.
+You won't have time to test everything, so choose what to test.

 ## References